xcode75/XMPlus/README.md

         CertEnv:                                    # Required when Cert Mode is dns
           CLOUDFLARE_EMAIL:                         # Required when Cert Mode is dns
           CLOUDFLARE_API_KEY:                       # Required when Cert Mode is dns
+      EnableDNS: false # Use custom DNS config, Please ensure that you set the dns.json well
-      EnableFallback: false # Only support for Trojan and Vless
+      DNSStrategy: AsIs # AsIs, UseIP, UseIPv4, UseIPv6      EnableFallback: false # Only support for Trojan and Vless
       FallBackConfigs:  # Support multiple fallbacks
         - SNI: # TLS SNI(Server Name Indication), Empty for any
           Alpn: # Alpn, Empty for any